 When we’re at Universal, we head into the parks early in the day (all of the onsite hotels let you in to one of the parks one hour before non-guests), play for a couple hours, get lunch in the parks or at CityWalk, have downtime in the room or at the pool, and then head back over around 4pm.
 This means we’re not fighting crowds or sweating during the hottest time of the day.
 7:00-9:00pm is the absolute best time to be in the parks – there’s rarely more than a 5-10 minute wait for any ride.
 Note that in the morning the gates generally open 15 minutes before the posted opening times.
 If you want to ride without waiting early in the day, wake up early and be there when they open.
 I prefer to head to the Wizarding World of Harry Potter first.
 It’s also your only chance to get photos without anyone else in them.

 How to Save Money at Universal Orlando

 Stay onsite to get free Express Passes, and think about going for 3-4 days.
 I personally prefer getting 4-day park-to-park passes.
 That lets you spend several mornings and evenings at the parks and you can relax in the middle of the day without feeling like you should be in the parks getting your money’s worth.
-Until November 30, 2017 you can get a 4-day park-to-park pass for the price of a 2-day pass, and it’s good until May 17, 2018.
-That’s a really good deal.
+Universal has periodic specials where you can get a 4-day park-to-park pass for the price of a 2-day pass, so keep an eye out for that and other deals.

 While at the parks, save money by planning ahead.
 If you’re heading to Volcano Bay, bring your own towels.
 And take your own refillable water bottles into all of the parks.
 Although you’ll still want to buy a Butterbeer.
 Because it’s really good.